ThinkSystem 5210 Entry 6Gb SATA QLC SSDsProduct Guide

 The endurance of the 5210, like other NAND-based solid-state drives, varies depending on the workload.
 The value of the 5210 SSDs is best achieved when the drives are matched with read-intensive workloads with large-block sequential data access.
 For example, if all write operations are sequential and in 128KB blocks, the drives can support 0.8 total drive writes per day, which equates to 6,142 GB of data writes per day in the case of the 7.68TB drive option.

 The key factors in determining drive endurance are the read/write mix, whether the writes are sequential or random, and the block size.
-The following table show the different endurance values of the 5210 drives, based on the workload.
+The following tables (Part 1 and Part 2) show the different endurance values of the 5210 drives, based on the workload.

 |50% 128 seq. writes +